Overview

-At Stories Change Power, we equip people who want to make a difference in their neighborhoods, communities, and country with the tools, strategy, and network to be effective, empathetic, and trusted advocates.
+At Stories Change Power, we provide training, coaching, and learning opportunities for people who want to make a difference in their neighborhoods, communities, and country with the tools, strategy, and network to be effective, empathetic, and trusted advocates.

 Our approach harnesses the transformative power of storytelling, combining narratives, research, and data to drive change.